niki-amini-naieni/CountGDPlusPlus/README.md

 ### 4. Set Up Anaconda Environment:

-The following commands will create a suitable Anaconda environment for running CountVid and training CountGD++.
+The following commands will create a suitable Anaconda environment for running and training CountGD++.
 To produce the results in the paper, we used [Anaconda version 2024.02-1](https://repo.anaconda.com/archive/Anaconda3-2024.02-1-Linux-x86_64.sh).

 ```
 conda create -n countgdplusplus python=3.10